 By William J. Hayes, managing editor, Pennsylvania CPA Journal

 As touched upon in a previous blog by PICPA Multistate Tax Conference panelist Drew VandenBrul, the Supreme Court’s decision in South Dakota v.
-Wayfair is going to be a focus of PICPA’s yearly conference for multistate tax professionals.
+Wayfair was going to be a focus of PICPA’s yearly conference for multistate tax professionals.
 Eileen R. Dempsey, CPA, state and local tax engagement director for CliftonLarsonAllen LLP in Plymouth Meeting, Pa., would concur.
-Dempsey is set to discuss, among other things, the responses of Pennsylvania and bordering states in the area of sales thresholds and measurement periods, as well as Wayfair’s impact on tech company sales and purchases.
+Dempsey discussed, among other things, the responses of Pennsylvania and bordering states in the area of sales thresholds and measurement periods, as well as Wayfair’s impact on tech company sales and purchases.
 I recently met with Dempsey to preview her session at the Oct.
 29 conference.

 How would you categorize state responses to the South Dakota v.
 Wayfair decision?
 Has the reception been fairly uniform, or has it varied?